DHTMLX/docs-suite/docs/list/features.md

 ## API reference

-In this section you can find out corresponding references of Dataview API.
+In this section you can find out corresponding references of List API.

 | Topic                                              | Description                                            |
 | -------------------------------------------------- | ------------------------------------------------------ |